Why Doesn't Jake Paul Fight Real Boxers? | Explained

 Hasim Rahman Jr Steps in to Fight Paul

-Due to Tommy Fury being unable to enter the country, Paul would designate Hasim Rahman Jr. to step in as a short-notice replacement.
+Due to Tommy Fury's inability to enter the country, Paul would designate Hasim Rahman Jr. to step in as a short-notice replacement.

 Rahman Jr. is another Professional Boxer with a dozen wins and single-digit losses.